Snowmass 2021 whitepaper: Proton structure at the precision frontier: PDFs and the strong coupling from lattice QCD

-The first lattice-QCD calculations of the strange and charm parton distributions using LaMET approach were reported in Ref.~\cite{Zhang:2020dkn}.
-The calculation of light ($M_\pi\approx310$~MeV) and strange nucleon ($M_\pi\approx690$~MeV) two-point correlators includes 344,064 (57,344) measurements in total, allowing extrapolation to physical pion mass.
-They found that the renormalized real matrix elements are zero within the statistical errors for both strange and charm, supporting the strange-antistrange and charm-anticharm symmetry assumptions commonly adopted by most global PDF analyses.
-The imaginary matrix elements are proportional to the sum of the quark and antiquark distribution, and the strange contribution is about a factor of 5 or larger than the charm ones.
+\paragraph{Strangeness and charm PDFs.} The strange and charm parton distributions were computed in Ref.~\cite{Zhang:2020dkn} by evaluating light ($M_\pi\approx310$~MeV) and strange ($M_\pi\approx690$~MeV) nucleon two-point correlators in the LaMET approach, with 344,064 (57,344) measurements in total, and allowing extrapolation to physical pion mass.
+The renormalized real matrix elements, quantifying the difference $q(x)-\bar q(x)$ at $x>0.3$, turned out to be zero within the statistical errors for both $q=s$ and $c$.
+This result supports the assumption of a good symmetry between $s$ (or $c$) quarks and antiquarks at large $x$ adopted in some phenomenological PDFs.
+The imaginary matrix elements quantify the sum of the quark and antiquark distribution, $q(x)+\bar q(x)$, and the respective strange contribution is about a factor of 5 or larger than the charm one.
 They are consistently smaller than those from CT18 and NNPDF3.1, possibly due to the missing contributions from the mixing with gluon matrix elements in the renormalization.
-The later work by ETMC~\cite{Alexandrou:2020uyt}, which calculated both light and strange lattice matrix elements at 260-MeV pion mass, extracted individual quark-flavor PDFs with the mixing in the quark and gluon sectors neglected.
-Future calculations, to include the gluon mixing, will be crucial to the lattice lattice-flavor dependent PDFs.
+The later work by ETMC~\cite{Alexandrou:2020uyt}, which calculated both light and strange lattice matrix elements at 260-MeV pion mass, extracted individual (anti)quark sea PDFs with the mixing in the quark and gluon sectors neglected.
+Future lattice calculations, expected to include the gluon mixing, will be crucial for predicting the sea quark and antiquark PDFs.